shrikantnaidu/shrikantnaidu.github.io/src/content/about.md

     - "Predictive Models."

 # Short Bio (shown on Homepage About section)
 shortBio: "I am a practitioner who believes that the best models are the ones that actually make it to production.
-My expertise lies in full-stack data science—from orchestrating distributed training pipelines to serving low-latency inference APIs."
+My expertise lies in full-stack data science - from orchestrating distributed training pipelines to serving low-latency inference APIs."

 # About Page Tagline (the blue text after "Hello, I'm [Name].")
 tagline: "Building for the Future."